 When the Full-Length Beam Comes Into Play

-By Level 4 and above, gymnasts train almost exclusively on the 5-meter beam, though they still use low beams for safety drills and learning new skills.
-Even Olympians return to the low beam when working on high-difficulty acrobatics.
+By Level 4 and above, gymnasts typically train almost exclusively on the 5-meter beam, though they still use low or floor beams for learning new skills and drills.
+Even Olympians practice on low beams when working out new or high-risk acrobatic series.

 Beam Dimensions at a Glance